 Treatment and Prevention

-Meditation, mindfulness, and other relaxation techniques can not only help you fall asleep but can also improve the quality of your overall sleep. that meditation may even reduce the length of time you need to sleep.
+Meditation, mindfulness, and other relaxation techniques can not only help you fall asleep but can also improve the quality of your overall sleep.
+One study suggests that meditation may even reduce the length of time you need to sleep.
 Meditation can help promote relaxation while also reducing stress, both of which can make sleep come more easily.

 There are many ways you can incorporate meditation into your daily routine to promote sleep.
 You may choose to meditate right before you sleep, while you’re in bed trying to go to sleep, as soon as you wake up, or during the day when you have some free time.
 Do what works best for your needs and schedule.